Gentileza: The Prophet Gentileza arises

 On Sunday, 17 December 1961, in the municipality of Niterói, there was a major fire at a circus, called considered one of the largest circus disasters in history.
 This fire killed more than 500 people, mostly children.
 On the eve of Christmas, six days after the event, José woke up claiming to have heard "astral voices", in his own words, that commanded him to leave the material world and devote himself only to the spiritual world.
 The Prophet took one of his trucks and went to the fire scene, where today is the Niterói Military Medical Services.
 He planted a garden and a vegetable garden on the ashes of the Niterói circus, a place that was once the scene of so much joy, but also of great sadness.
 That place was his home for four years.
 There, José Datrino instilled in people the real meaning of the words Thankful and Kindness (respec.
 Agradecido and Gentileza).
 He was a comforter volunteer, who helped the victims families with his words of goodness.
 From that day on, he came to be called "José Agradecido", or "Profeta Gentileza".

 Contradicting the folk tale, Gentileza always reasserted: I am the father of five children, three feminine and two masculine, I did not lose anyone in the circus fire!"

 After leaving the place that was termed "Paraíso Gentileza," the prophet began his journey as a stroller character.
 From 1970 toured throughout all the city.
 He was seen in the streets, squares, ferries crossing between Rio de Janeiro and Niterói, on the trains and busses, making his preaching and bringing words of love, kindness and respect for others and nature to all who crossed his path.
 To those called him mad, he would reply: - "I am mad to love you and crazy to save you".

-However, an article authored by Professor Luiza Petersen and journalist writer Marcelo Camara, who knew Datrino ("Jornal do Brazil" newspaper of 21 February 2010 and rebutted by another article published in the Jornal do Brazil newspaper he says, despite speaking in gentleness as a mantra, was "aggressive, outspoken moralist and [...] ranted, offended and threatened to beat up bystanders "to the point of sometimes be necessary to call the police to calm him.
-"The main victims were women in miniskirts or tight pants, short hair, who wore makeup, high heels and adornments [...]
-The majority of the population, especially women and children, fled from him."
-The image created of him after his death, according to the authors, does not correspond to the memories of those who lived with him during the years 1960 and 1970.
+However, an article authored by Professor Luiza Petersen and journalist writer Marcelo Camara, who say they knew Datrino ("Jornal do Brasil" newspaper), mention him as actually an aggressive person, in many forms.
+A week later, though, that article got rebutted on the same newspaper and same column.
+There are no other negative sources about this alleged bad personality of him.